mehulagg/gitlab/.gitlab/issue_templates/Snowplow event tracking.md

  -->

 <!--
-We generally recommend events be tracked using a [structured event](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/#structured-events) which has 5 custom properties you can use
+We generally recommend events be tracked using a [structured event](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/#structured-events) which has 5 properties you can use.
+There may be instances where structured events are not sufficient.
+You may want to track an event where the property changes frequently or is general something very unique.
+In those cases, use a [self-decribing event](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/#self-describing-events)

+-->

+## Structured Snowplow events to track

 * Category: The name for the group of objects you want to track.
 They can just be the GitLab category, or a specific workflow within a category.
 * Action: A string that is used to define the user in action for the category of object.